 Assuming Honda had huge sales expectations for the CL is naive.
 After all, it was exclusively a coupe model, and one competing in a premium segment at that.
 Nonetheless, considering Honda’s investment for a unique body, as well as the decision for North American sales only, the automaker likely had higher hopes for the CL than what it ultimately achieved.

-Entering production in late-1995, the CL was the first Acura created exclusively for the North American market and the first Acura to not have a Honda-badged sibling sold overseas.
+Entering production in early-1996, the CL was the first Acura created exclusively for the North American market and the first Acura to not have a Honda-badged sibling sold overseas.
 The CL was also the first Acura designed and manufactured in America, respectively at Honda’s design studios in California and East Liberty plant in Ohio (second generation CLs would be assembled at the nearby Marysville, OH plant).

 Although it shared its underpinnings with the Accord and TL sedan (itself based on the JDM Honda Inspire), the CL’s sheetmetal were nearly entirely unique.
 While the Accord coupe had a decidedly upright look to it, the CL boasted much sleeker styling, with a far more rakish profile.
 Even though the CL and TL shared little in terms of styling, given their mechanical relations and closeness in size, the first generation CL is commonly considered the “coupe version” of the TL.